Madeleine L'Engle: Religious beliefs

 L'Engle was a Christian who attended Episcopal churches and believed in universal salvation, writing that "All will be redeemed in God's fullness of time, all, not just the small portion of the population who have been given the grace to know and accept Christ.
 All the strayed and stolen sheep.
 All the little lost ones."
-As a result of her promotion of Christian universalism, many Christian bookstores refused to carry her books, which were also frequently banned from Christian schools and libraries.
-At the same time, some of her most secular critics attacked her work for being too religious.
+As a result of her promotion of Christian universalism, many Christian bookstores refused to carry her books, which were also frequently banned from evangelical Christian schools and libraries.
+At the same time, some of her most secular critics attacked her work for being far too religious.

 Her views on divine punishment were similar to those of George MacDonald, who also had a large influence on her fictional work.
 She said "I cannot believe that God wants punishment to go on interminably any more than does a loving parent.
 The entire purpose of loving punishment is to teach, and it lasts only as long as is needed for the lesson.
 And the lesson is always love."

 In 1982, L'Engle reflected on how suffering had taught her.
 She told how suffering a "lonely solitude" as a child taught her about the "world of the imagination" that enabled her to write for children.
 Later she suffered a "decade of failure" after her first books were published.
 It was a "bitter" experience, yet she wrote that she had "learned a lot of valuable lessons" that enabled her to persevere as a writer.